jhochwald/PowerShell-collection/README.md

-# Josh's PowerShell
+# Josh's PowerShell collection

-PowerShell Scripts, Tools, and Modules that have no other place.
-Mostly related to some projects, work, or just a blog post.
+A collection of PowerShell Scripts, Tools, and Modules.
+Mostly related to some of my projects, my work, or just a blog post of me.

-Most of the stuff here is also available as a Gist or on my personal [blog](http://hochwald.net).
+Most of the stuff here is also available as a [Gist](https://gist.github.com/jhochwald) or on my personal [blog](http://hochwald.net).

 ## What is here?